gunrock/graphblast/README.md

 # GraphBLAST

 GraphBLAST is a GPU implementation of [GraphBLAS](https://graphblas.org), an open standard for building blocks of graph algorithms.
-It gives data scientists who have no GPU programming experience the power to implement graph algorithms on the GPU.
+It gives data scientists without GPU programming experience the power to implement graph algorithms on the GPU.
+We are the leading graph framework in the following metrics:

-Our project seeks to combine the elegance of the GraphBLAS interface with the best-in-class performance [Gunrock](https://github.com/gunrock/gunrock) the fastest GPU graph framework in the world provides.
-Our goal is to be the leading graph framework in the following metrics:

 - **Performance**: The first high-performance GPU implementation of GraphBLAS
 - **Composable**: A library with building blocks for expressing most graph algorithms
 - **Concise**: Single-source shortest path (SSSP) on GPU can be expressed in a mere 25 lines of code gets 3.68 GTEPS on a single NVIDIA V100 GPU (which would place 2nd in [Graph500](https://graph500.org/?page_id=384) for SSSP as of Oct.
 2018)
 - **Portable**: Algorithms implemented using other GraphBLAS backends ([GBTL](https://github.com/cmu-sei/gbtl), [SuiteSparse](http://faculty.cse.tamu.edu/davis/suitesparse.html), [IBM GraphBLAS](https://github.com/IBM/ibmgraphblas))  can be ported to performance-centric GPU backend
-- **Innovative**: Combines state-of-the-art [graph optimizations](https://escholarship.org/uc/item/021076bn) from Gunrock with the automatic direction-optimization heuristic of [Ligra](https://github.com/jshun/ligra)
+- **Innovative**: Combines state-of-the-art [graph optimizations](https://escholarship.org/uc/item/021076bn) from [Gunrock](https://github.com/gunrock/gunrock) with the automatic direction-optimization heuristic of [Ligra](https://github.com/jshun/ligra)

 ## Prerequisites